gvwilson/sensibleadventures/bookster/new.md

 alive as they sometimes did in stories---but Erileine heard her as clearly as if she were standing a stride away.

 She swallowed dryly.
 "I'm Erileine, *sra*.
-Erileine FIXME é Laeuc, of Starboard Town, on Avaunt.
+Erileine Saedie é Laeuc, of Starboard Town, on Avaunt.
 I'm Bookster Razi's apprentice."

 Somehow, the portrait frowned without any part of it moving.
 "Where